conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 ## SASL_PLAINTEXT

-Authentication from client is mandatory against Gateway but all communications are exchanged without any network security.
+Authentication from the client is mandatory against Gateway but all communications are exchanged without any network security.
 Gateway supports Plain and OAuthbearer SASL mechanisms.

 ### Plain

 Plain mechanism uses Username/Password credentials to authenticate credentials against Gateway.

-Plain credentials take the form of JWT token that are managed in Gateway using the Admin (HTTP) API.
+Plain credentials take the form of a JWT token, these are managed in Gateway using the Admin (HTTP) API.
 See below for the creation of tokens.

 Gateway configuration: